Seventeen (South Korean band): Choreography

 Seventeen's performances often feature intricate choreography.
 They frequently use their bigger group size to their advantage to create formations and tell a story through their dances.
 Hoshi often co-choreographs pieces for the team, with contributions from the other three members of the unit.
-The group is also well known for their dance synchronization.
+The group is also well regarded for their dance synchronization.

 Other ventures

 Endorsements

-On October 13, 2016, Seventeen was announced as models for the American perfume brand Clean.
+On October 13, 2016, Seventeen were announced as models for the American perfume brand Clean.
 On January 9, 2017, DD Chicken announced that they selected Seventeen as their new models for the year.
 In April 2017, Seventeen were chosen as new advertisement models for the uniform brand Elite, announcing that the group would start advertising and marketing activities for the brand from the second half of the year.
 On September 29, sports brand Dynafit announced that it selected Seventeen as models.
 On December 1, Global Eco cosmetic brand The Saem announced Seventeen as its new advertising models to promote products such as the Urban Eco skincare series.

 On August 31, 2018, Seventeen were selected as new advertising models for the outdoor lifestyle brand Lafuma.
 On November 1, Seventeen were selected as advertising models for the chicken franchise Nene Chicken alongside labelmates NU'EST W. On February 7, 2019, Seventeen were selected as advertising models for AO+ colored lenses, introducing special color lenses for each member.
 On September 23, Seventeen were chosen as honorary ambassadors for the Korea Brand & Content Expo 2019 in Dubai.
 On December 5, the group were appointed ambassadors for the COEX Winter Festival.